sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 The `SecurityConfig` class configures the security settings for the application.
 It defines the security filter chain, authentication manager, and user details service.
 It also sets up the `AuthFilter` to intercept requests and validate JWT tokens.

 The `securityFilterChain` method in `SecurityConfig` class configures the following request matchers:
-- `POST /login`: Permits all requests.
 - `/actuator/**`: Permits all requests.
+- `/login-failure`: Permits all requests.
 - `/admin/**`: Requires the user to have the `ADMIN` role.
 - Any other request: Requires authentication.

+It also configures `HttpSecurity#formLogin` to handle the `/login` endpoint:
+- On successful login, it forwards the request to `/generate-token`.
+- On login failure, it forwards the request to `/login-failure`.

 ### AuthFilter